 - 1. From the radios Network settings menu, select 'Manual settings'.
-There are as many as nine settings screens, shown by the '1 of 9' progress marker in the top right corner of the display. - The next menu asks whether you wish to use DHCP to configure your network parameters (IP address, subnet mask, gateway address, etc.).
+You must then choose whether to connect using 'Wired' or 'Wireless' connections.
+If you choose 'Wireless' there are as many as nine settings screens, shown by the '1 of 9' progress marker in the top right corner of the display.
+If you choose 'Wired' there are five screens and the progress marker will reflect this, although the steps to set up the network parameters are basically the same. - The next menu asks whether you wish to use DHCP to configure your network parameters (IP address, subnet mask, gateway address, etc.).
 Unless you are familiar with networking and related terminology, we recommend that you allow the use of DHCP.
 Choose 'DHCP enable' unless you need to specify the network details manually.